leixu/Front-End-Guidelines/Guidelines/css.md

 Each section of the file should be grouped according to content and relevance, and titles should be used to clearly identify what a group of styles is for.
 Within these, sub-headers can be used to identify certain related content styles.

-[This section needs example of CSS comments]
+[This section needs examples of CSS comments]

 ## Accessibility